michelin/kstreamplify/README.md

 Do you wish to improve your dev experience and implement Kafka Streams libraries at lightning speed?
 Then Kstreamplify is made just for you!
 This Java library enables the rapid creation of Kafka Streams-based applications, while providing a bunch of additionnal advanced features.

-Declare your KafkaStreams class as below and define your topology :
+Declare your KafkaStreams class as below and define your topology, nothing more :

 ![](gifs/topology.gif "Spring topology gif")

 ## Table of Contents